Robust estimation of the Quantum Fisher Information on a quantum processor: Experimental results

 The total measurement budget ($N_I N_U N_M$) that is required to reach a given accuracy for an estimator depends on the size of the system $N$~\cite{elben_randomized_2023}.
-In particular, for our experiments we employ a total of \mbox{$N_U^{\textrm{tot}} = N_I N_U = 300 \cdot 2^{0.5 N}$} unitaries in order to obtain an estimation error of \mbox{$\sim 10\%$} on the highest-order estimated lower bound of the QFI.
+In particular, for our experiments, we employ a total of \mbox{$N_U^{\textrm{tot}} = N_I N_U = 300 \cdot 2^{0.5 N}$} unitaries to obtain an estimation error of \mbox{$\sim 10\%$} on the highest-order estimated lower bound of the QFI (without exploiting any prior knowledge of the prepared quantum state).
 Note that the higher the order, the more measurements are needed to overcome statistical fluctuations.
 Numerical investigations on the measurement budget are detailed in App.~\ref{SM:measbudget}.